Most Common Veteran Disabilities and How They are Rated

 What is the most common VA disability claim filed by veterans?

 Tinnitus is consistently the most common condition veterans receive VA disability benefits for.
-As of 2024, over 3.2 million veterans were receiving compensation for tinnitus, more than a million more than the next most common condition on the list.
+Over 3.2 million veterans are currently receiving compensation for the condition, and 287,138 new recipients were added in 2025 alone, more than any other condition.

 What VA disability rating will I get for tinnitus?

 Tinnitus has a fixed rating of 10%, regardless of severity or whether it affects one or both ears.
-That said, if you have other service-connected conditions, those can be combined with your tinnitus rating to increase your overall disability percentage.
+If you have other service-connected conditions, those can be combined with your tinnitus rating to increase your overall disability percentage.
+The VA has proposed eliminating the standalone tinnitus rating, but as of mid-2026 no final rule has been published.
+The current 10% rating remains in effect.
+Veterans who haven’t yet filed should do so promptly, as filing under the current rules protects eligibility.
+Veterans with an existing rating are not affected by any future rule change.

 How does the VA rate PTSD?